7 Rules for Successfully Soliciting Board Members

 Frequent and transparent communication will make you all feel more comfortable, and feel like you’re on the same team.

-3. Give the subject of board donations plenty of visibility.
+3. Do give the subject of board giving plenty of visibility.

 Put the issue in front of them often and clearly enough.